stevencombs/retrocombs.github.io/_drafts/2020-12-14-mega65-starter-guide.md

 tags:
   - commodore
   - retro
-  - mega 65
+  -
   - manual

 ---

 As followers of this blog and my YouTube channel know, I love to work my way through user's manuals and and share my discoveries in video.
-In this post, I continue my [MEGA 65 series](https://www.stevencombs.com/mega65-1) as I work through the MEGA 65 Starter Guide.
+In this post, I continue my [ series](https://www.stevencombs.com/mega65-1) as I work through the  Starter Guide.

 ## Starter Guide

-## YouTube Video: _retroCombs: MEGA 65 Starter Guide_
+## YouTube Video: _retroCombs:  Starter Guide_

 In the video below, I work through Chapter 6 of the user's manual.